View SANDRA ROSS's Obituary on post-gazette.com and share memories

 ROSS SANDRA RADCLIFFE

 Formerly of Shadyside on Tuesday, March 3, 2020, age 84.
-Beloved wife of the late Joseph C. Ross, Jr.; mother of Sharon Ross Hardie (Hiller), Joseph C. Ross III, (Dawn), and Cassie Ross Eccles (Chip); grandmother of Fiona and Sophia Hardie, James and Curtis Ross, and Katherine Eccles.
+Beloved wife of the late Joseph C. Ross, Jr.; mother of Sharon Ross Hardie (Hiller) of Pittsburgh, PA, Joseph C. Ross III (Dawn) of Stamford, CT, and Cassie Ross Eccles (Chip) of Pittsburgh, PA; grandmother of Fiona and Sophia Hardie, James and Curtis Ross, and Katherine Eccles.
 A memorial will be determined at a later date.
 If desired, donations in Sandra's name may be made to Animal Rescue League Shelter and Wildlife Center, www.humaneanimalrescue.org Condolences may be left at www.mccabebrothers.com